 At Tonkean, we’re working hard to provide operations teams with the technology they need — indeed, have long deserved — to create processes and systems that more efficiently and empathetically drive progress inside companies.
-Our hope is that this technology not only empowers operations teams to better address endemic inefficiencies inside companies, but evangelizes the world about the importance of operations writ large.
+Our hope is that this technology not only empowers operations teams to better address endemic inefficiencies inside companies, but evangelizes the world about the importance of the operations community writ large.

 I’ve spent my career in tech, working with CTOs, CEO’s, salespeople, marketers, VCs, engineers, each of whom believed the work they were doing to be preeminent, and deserving of more attention, investment, etc.